Are California Employers Required to Pay You for Jury Duty?

 Employers can face serious penalties if they threaten an employee for taking time off for jury duty.
 Consequences vary from state to state and can range from fines to imprisonment.
 Under California labor law, the employer can face a misdemeanor charge and criminal prosecution.
 The employer will have to provide the employee with reinstatement, benefits, back pay, and lost wages if charged with a misdemeanor.

-Legal Options for Jury Leave Violations
+What are the Legal Options for Jury Leave Violations?

 If an employer wrongfully retaliates against an employee for taking time off for jury duty, he or she has two options for legal action.
 The employee can file a lawsuit against the employer or file a complaint with the California Department of Industrial Relations.